geobretagne/mreport/docs/INSTALL.md

 ### Launch application in dev or test mode

-mreport backend and frontend can be served by flask at same time with tje following command
+mreport backend and frontend can be served by flask at same time with the following command

 with **mreport** user in ~/mreport folder with **venv** activated